Image Alt Text vs. Title Text vs. File Names: What's the Difference?

+Optimized image alt text (also referred to as alternative text), image title text, and image file names are all part of good image optimization.

-What’s the difference between image alt text and title?
+But what is the difference between the image alt text and title?

 Do you keep them the same?
+Do you make them all different?

-This post will examine the differences between the image alt attribute, image title text, and image file name, and provide some basic recommendations on how to optimize them.
+In this post, you’ll learn about the differences between the image alt attribute, image title text, and image file name, and find recommendations on how to better optimize them for search.

 Alt Text vs. Alt Tag: Which Is Correct?

-When you think of image alt text, the term that may immediately come to mind is “alt tag”.
+When you think of image alt text, the term that may immediately come to mind is “alt tag.”

-Well, alt tag is really a misnomer and doesn’t exist at all.
-Because alt text, or alternative text, is the alternate text attribute of the image tag.
+Well, the alt tag is really a misnomer and doesn’t exist at all.
+Alt text, or alternative text, is the alternate text attribute of the image tag.

-This is where communication in the SEO world can get dicey, because it may be known as one thing that just about everyone knows what an alt tag is, but in reality, it is entirely different.

-Alternative text is used by screen readers for the blind to decipher what an image is about.
-It lets you specify an image description that is fed through an audio-based prompter that tells blind people what is currently on the page as they are scrolling through the page.

-According to W3C Accessibility Guidelines, for code to be considered W3C-valid, it is important to include both image alt text and image title text in the image for important images on the page.

-For design-based images that are unimportant, blank alt text attributes may be used.
-In this situation, screen readers will just skip over the image.

-What Is Image Alt Text?
+What is Image Alt Text?

 Alt text, or alternative text, is used to display text that describes an image to “alternative” sources.